-Bespoke suits are the highest achievement, to date, of a very old art form – Tailoring.
-There’s a lot of detail to get your head around when thinking suits.
-But fear not Gents, this series will shed some light on what you need to know about suits.
+Bespoke suits are the highest achievement tailoring.
+There’s a lot of detail to get your head around when thinking suits, and this series is here to shed some light on the world of tailoring.

 (Michelangelo’s David. http://www.vam.ac.uk)

 #2.
 What is a Suit’s Silhouette?